 In finance, machine learning allows the software to make trading decisions based on certain information.
 By using a machine learning algorithm, a trader or trader network can make the decision on how to make a trade that is guided by data that has been generated or collected.
 Machine learning also helps a trader or trader network predict future events and helps make it faster for them to move through the market.

 Machine learning is used in online advertising, customer service, and search engine algorithms to help companies target users with the right ads.
 Machine learning is also part of the Internet of Things (IoT), the increasing interconnectivity of devices such as smart fridges, self-driving cars, and connected medical devices.
-Startups are used machine learning to help businesses manage different languages for different countries.
+Startups use machine learning to help businesses manage different languages for different countries.
 Some of them use machine learning to personalize beauty products, while some of them use it to help customers with IoT devices.
 Collaborations Machine learning technology was used to help Facebook predict ‘trending topics’ on the social media platform.
 It also helps facial recognition software read signs and text.

 Learn More: What is the Internet of Things (IoT)?